SmritiGoyal/rtat-optimization/docs/methodology.md

 | ⚠ REVIEW | 2 | `parts_has_arrival_flag`, `parts_delivery_tier` |
 | ⚠ STABILITY FLAG | 3 | `month_of_year`, `quarter`, plus one feature with > 0.30 KS shift |

+These verdicts are unchanged by the encoder fix — see Section 7.5 for why the audit could not have flagged the leak that was present.

 Test 5 (engineer proxy stability) returned a 0.74-day train-vs-holdout gap, well within the 1.0-day tolerance.
 Test 4 (`reclaim_period_days` targeted check) passed both correlation (< 0.15) and importance (< 5%) thresholds.

 The 3 STABILITY FLAG features (`month_of_year`, `quarter`) shift because the 2026 holdout is a partial year (Jan-Apr) versus full-year training.
 This is acceptable temporal drift, not leakage.
 The 3 CONFIRM WITH OPS features require human verification of intake-time availability before production deployment — they are kept in the model with this caveat documented.